Best AI Chatbots of 2026: Top Picks for Every Use Case

 Gemini's practical advantage is integration with Google Workspace.
 If you work in Gmail, Docs, Sheets, or Drive, Gemini reads from and writes to those without additional setup.
 For someone already in Google's tools, that is effectively free added capability on software they already pay for.

 The free tier is more capable than most competitors' free offerings.
-For everyday tasks: summarizing documents, drafting emails, answering questions, it performs adequately without a paid subscription.
+For everyday tasks — summarizing documents, drafting emails, answering questions — it performs adequately without a paid subscription.
+The rebranded plan structure (Google AI Pro at $19.99, Google AI Ultra at $249.99) reflects Google's push upmarket; the Ultra tier adds video generation and the full Google tool suite for power users.

 The limitations: On open-ended language tasks without a Google context, Gemini generally trails ChatGPT and Claude.
 It works better as an embedded Workspace tool than as a standalone writing or reasoning assistant.